urbanlab/site-erasme-front/README.md

 # DevOps

 To add a new environment variable:

+If an environment variable is used directly in client-side components (without proxy), it must be prefixed with `NEXT_PUBLIC_`.
+For example, the `NEXT_PUBLIC_BACKEND_BASE_URL` is required by the footer.

+Note that this is an exception.
+Most variables do **not** need the `NEXT+PUBLIC_` prefix, since a proxy is configured and most API calls are handled by server components only.
+As a result, these variables remain server-side and do not need to be exposed to the browser.

 ## For local development
 Simply add the new variable in the .env local file
     - Do not forget to update `.env.example` file as well